Uvacoder/uvacodernotes10b/docs/miscellaneous/quotes.md

 > _Live Long and Prosper._ 🖖

 > _You mistake my choice not to feel as a reflection of my not caring.
-Well, I assure you, the truth is precisely the opposite._ - Spock
+Well, I assure you, the truth is precisely the opposite._

 #### Jean-Luc Picard